-Everything you need to know about our London EC1 hypnotist and acupuncturist
+Everything you want to know about our City of London EC1 hypnosis service

 Most clients stop in a single session, but a free follow-up is provided within three months in the event that you have a problem.
-Our City hypnotherapist has bookings from Monday to Saturday, and you can also be seen in the evening.
+Our City of London hypnotherapist has bookings from Monday to Saturday, daytime or evening.

 NOT STOPPING SMOKING